 E is the spread deduction defined as 0.25%.

+For non-jumbo contracts, the quarterly statutory maximum valuation interest rate is the quarterly valuation rate (Iq) rounded to the nearest one-fourth of one percent (1/4 of 1%).

 Daily Valuation Rate:

 For each Valuation Rate Bucket, the daily valuation rate is defined as follows: